 Don’t forget to ask for referrals.
-The best time to ask for a referral is right after you close the deal.
-They have just been convinced enough to fork over cash.
-That’s when they’re the most ripe to offer up referrals for your offering.
+If you check a Referral Marketing Guide, the best time to ask for a referral is right after you close the deal.
+They have just been convinced enough to fork over the cash.
+That’s when they’re the ripest to offer up referrals for your offering.

 Don’t ask a closed question.
 Don’t ask, “do you know anyone else who would benefit from this product or service?”.
 That’s a yes or no question.

 Instead ask, “who else do you know who would benefit from this product or service?”.
 Inherent in this question is an assumption they will give you a name, it’s now just a matter of what name they’ll give you.